 To recognise that confidence in correlational links is dependent on the size of the sample and its selection.
 Events with very low frequency are particularly difficult to explain causally.

 To recognise that eliminating causal factors for a correlational link is highly problematic.
 Rather that much scientific work relies on the identification of plausible mechanism between factors which are correlated.

-of different ways of expressing risk and an
+different ways of expressing risk and an awareness of the

 To be aware that there is a variety of factors which impinge on people’s assessment of risk.